The Path of Meditation Level Two

-In a subsequent unit, you fill find an updated and revised Path of Meditation Chart.
+In a subsequent unit, you will find an updated and revised Path of Meditation Chart.
 Many of you may have used a previous version of this chart either from the on-line Level One support program or because you received it in person at a retreat.
 However, we have recently updated this chart to make it more user friendly in response to input from students.
 We encourage you to print it out or refer to it frequently as it lays out the key elements of the entire Mahamudra path.

-In the “How to Take This Course” unit, you will see the Course Flow Diagram.
+In the “How to Follow This Home Practice Support Program” unit, you will see the Course Flow Diagram.
 It’s designed to be a road map to help you navigate this specific course.
 This diagram visually illustrates the flow of the course, which units are best studied sequentially and which ones simultaneously.
 Sounds confusing, we know, but don’t sweat it, all will be clarified in the Before You Begin section.

 Again, welcome to the Path of Meditation Level Two!

 |Before you begin|